Vindmn1234/Master-Thesis-Jiazheng/README.md

 🔧 Technologies Used

-Python, pandas, scikit-learn, XGBoost, transformers

-BioLinkBERT, PubMedBERT, GPT-4o-mini

-SHAP for model interpretation

-ClinicalTrials.gov API, PubMed API
+Python, pandas, scikit-learn, XGBoost, neural network, GPT-4 API, BioLinkBERT, Google colab, ClinicalTrials.gov API, PubMed API, Mesh API

 📊 Highlights from Results

-Trial Completion Prediction:

-XGBoost with BioLinkBERT embeddings outperformed tabular-only models by ~1% AUC.

-Enrollment size, trial duration, sponsor type, and intervention model were top predictors.
+- **Trial Completion Prediction:**
+  - XGBoost consistently outperformed SVM, Random Forest, and Neural Networks across all class balancing strategies.
+  - Under a 1:1.5 downsampling ratio, XGBoost with BioLinkBERT embeddings achieved an AUC of 0.894, accuracy of 82.8%, and balanced F1 scores for both completed and non-completed classes.
+  - Incorporating BioLinkBERT embeddings improved AUC by approximately 1%, especially enhancing detection of non-completed trials.
+  - Key predictors included enrollment size, trial duration, intervention model, number of facilities, and sponsor type.

-Trial Outcome Prediction:
+- **Trial Outcome Prediction:

-GPT-4o-mini achieved 94% accuracy vs. human-annotated publications.
+  - GPT-4o-mini achieved 94% accuracy in labeling publication outcomes when benchmarked against human annotations.

-Structured features showed moderate predictive power (AUC ~0.72 with XGBoost).

-Stratified by phase, Phase 3 trials had the most difficult prediction due to outcome complexity.
+  - XGBoost trained on structured features achieved an AUC of 0.717 and accuracy of 66.1%.
+  - Adding trial description embeddings did not improve performance, suggesting trial descriptions are more relevant to operational feasibility than outcome success.

+Performance varied slightly by trial phase, with Phase 2 and 3 showing modestly higher predictive accuracy than Phase 1.
 📌 Limitations & Future Work
 Publication bias and incomplete linkage between trials and publications may affect label accuracy.
 Future directions: analyze full-text publications, include adverse event data, and apply retrieval-augmented generation (RAG) for richer feature extraction.

 📌 Citation

 If you use any part of this work, please cite:
 Jiazheng Li (2025).
 Predicting Clinical Trial Completion and Success Using Machine Learning and Natural Language Processing.
 Master’s Thesis, University of Chicago.PDF in this repo

 📬 Contact

-For questions or collaborations, feel free to reach out via GitHub or email: jiazhengli@uchicago.edu
+For questions or collaborations, feel free to reach out via GitHub or email: jiazheng123@uchicago.edu